-The Canadian unemployment rate has declined for the second month in a row, falling to 7.5 per cent in March, the lowest that it has been since February 2020 – before the pandemic.
-The country’s economy added 303,000 more jobs last month, with solid gains in full-time and part-time work, as well as more people being self-employed.
+The Canadian unemployment rate has declined for the second month in a row, falling to 7.5 percent in March, the lowest that it has been since February 2020 – before the pandemic.
+The country’s economy added 303,000 more jobs last month, with solid gains in full-time and part-time work and more people being self-employed.

 Perhaps as a result of the further easing of lockdowns across the country, the sectors to see the greatest gains in employment included retail, arts and recreation, and accommodation and food services.
 These are the industries impacted the most by the ongoing COVID-19 crisis.